geosoft1/tools/HOWTO.md

         git commit -m "-" -a               commit changes to repo git push                           push changes to Github
         git pull                           pull changes from Github
-        git push origin master             push changes first time clone githubusername/projectname   (e.g. clone geosoft1/tools)
+        git push origin master             push changes first time (default not included) clone githubusername/projectname   (e.g. clone geosoft1/tools)
         repo                               create repo from your current project directory

 These commands are generally sufficient but it is possible to receive some suggestions from git server in certain situations.
 Use those commands when you will be asked.

 Remember to use commands only if a file from project is open in editor, otherwise will fail.
-Except from this rule clone command.
+Except from this rule `` clone `` command.

 **Troubleshooting**